How to Grow Beautiful Zinnias Indoors From Seed

 Step 1 – Choose a Clean Plant Container With Drainage Holes

-If you’re reusing old plastic containers or trays, wash them thoroughly with a 1-part bleach/ 9-part water solution to help kill any lingering diseases or pathogens.
+If you’re reusing old plastic containers or trays, wash them thoroughly with a one-part bleach/nine-part water solution to kill any lingering diseases or pathogens.

 You can read more about how to clean your used containers in my post, Seed Starting 101 – Growing a Cut Flower Garden Series.